LBHackney-IT/API-Playbook/docs/compatibility.md

   - Add only optional, never mandatory fields.

-  - Never change the semantics of fields (e.g. changing the semantics from customer-number to customer-id, as both are     different unique customer keys)
+  - Never change the semantics of fields (e.g. changing the semantics from customer-number to customer-id, as both are     different unique customer keys).

   - Input fields may have (complex) constraints being validated via server-side business logic.
 Never change the validation logic to be more restrictive and make sure that all constraints are clearly defined in description.